vnmakarov/mir/MIR.md

       the same name, it will be not visible for linking anymore.
 Such visibility mechanism permits usage of different versions of the same function
+    * Reference data are initialized not during loading but during linking after the referenced item address is known.
+The address is used for the data initialization
-    * Expression data are initialized not during loading but during linking after all addresses are known.
-The expression function is evaluated by the interpreter and its evaluation result is used for the data initialization
+    * Expression data are also initialized not during loading but during linking after all addresses are known.
+The expression function is evaluated by the interpreter and its evaluation result is used for the data initialization.
+For example, if you need to initialize data by item address plus offset you should use an expression data
     * MIR permits to use imported items not implemented in MIR, for example to use C standard function `strcmp`.
 You need to inform MIR about it.
 API function `MIR_load_external (const char